 These preventive measures don’t guarantee that you will avoid any complications but they offer some form of protection.
 It is advisable that you follow your dentist’s recommendations to avoid prolonging the healing process and ensure all goes smoothly.

 Smoking generally affects overall health.
-Apart from delaying wound healing following an extraction and the other complications, it can also cause these dental problems –
+Apart from delaying wound healing following a tooth extraction, it can also cause these dental problems:

 - Bad breath

 - An increased build-up of bacterial plaque and tartar on the teeth which leads to poor oral hygiene

 - Increased loss of bone within the jaw